Please read all instructions carefully before submitting your application

 - TOEFL or IELTS scores are required if from a non-English speaking country.
 The minimum paper-based TOEFL score is 550.
 The minimum computer-based TOEFL score is 213.
 An acceptable IELTS score is bandwidth 7.
 Please click here for instructions on how to send us these scores.

 There is a $70 nonrefundable application fee.
 All questions regarding the application fee, including waivers, should be directed to the School of Graduate Studies admissions department.
 The admissions committee will only review applications for which the application fee has been received by the deadline date.
 It remains the applicant's responsibility to make sure all documents have been uploaded to the online portal.

-Top applicants will be invited for an interview with Rutgers University, Busch Campus.
+Top applicants will be invited for a virtual interview with us.
 Interviews will take place in late February / March.
 All applicants will be notified if they have been selected for an interview in late January/early February.

 Click here for the Graduate Admissions page for fast links and more information.